 - Piperonyl butoxide (PBO) is a synergist that is usually incorporated with pyrethrins and pyrethroids.
 PBO enhances the effect of these insecticides by inhibiting cytochrome P450, a class of enzymes that break down the insecticides.
 This allows the insecticides to be effective with less active ingredient than would otherwise be required.

 The U.S. Environmental Protection Agency (US EPA) approves the use of insecticides nationally and the California Department of Pesticide Regulation (CDPR) approves their use in California.
-Before pesticides are registered by US EPA or CDPR, they must undergo extensive and time-consuming laboratory testing for environmental impacts as well as test for acute and chronic health effects.
+Before pesticides are registered by the US EPA or CDPR, they must undergo extensive and time-consuming laboratory testing for environmental impacts as well as test for acute and chronic health effects.

 Q. When does the Orange County Mosquito and Vector Control District use chemical mosquito control (pesticide)?

-A: Chemical control is used for immature mosquitoes in water when biological control (mosquitofish) and source reduction is not plausible or effective.
+A. Chemical control is used for immature mosquitoes in water when biological control (mosquitofish) and source reduction is not plausible or effective.

 Chemical control for adult mosquitoes is necessary when biological and physical control methods are unable to maintain mosquito numbers below a level that is considered tolerable, or when emergency control measures are needed to rapidly disrupt and reduce the transmission of disease to humans.

 All products are registered with the California Environmental Protection Agency (EPA) and are applied by trained and state-certified Orange County Mosquito Vector Control District technicians.